SounakPatra7/Text-Summarization/README.md

 # Interface :
-Made an demo interface using Gradio which gives functionality to choose between which type of summarization we want to perform. public URL: https://66b8dafd039b11fad5.gradio.live (This share link expires in 72 hours)
+Made an demo interface using Gradio which gives functionality to choose between which type of summarization we want to perform.

+Public URL: https://66b8dafd039b11fad5.gradio.live (This share link expires in 72 hours)

 # Application :
 Working on it.